iota-community/iotaZeroBalanceHelper/README.md

 curl -H 'X-IOTA-API-VERSION: 1' -d '{"command":"getLedgerState"}' localhost:14265 >  snapshot.txt
 ```
 Place the file `snapshot.txt` next to this tool's executable.
 It will be automatically be used when checking the balances.

+##### Export Addresses to check online
+This program requires to enter your seed and is designed to run without any internet connection.
+If all your addresses still do not show any balance you can check the addresses on the Iota tangle explorer [explorer.iota.org](https://explorer.iota.org) for any transactions that show where your funds went.
+To avoid having to enter all addresses manually I wrote another tool that automates this process ([iotaAddressHistoryChecker])(https://github.com/HBMY289/iotaAddressHistoryChecker).
+It will require a list of addresses exported by the iotaZeroBalanceHelper and then request all available tranascations from the explorer.
+It will report any token movements in a short and human readable report.

 ## Disclaimer
 NEVER share your seed with anyone.
 No community member or member of the Iota Foundation will ever ask for your seed.
 If someone does it is 100% a scam to steal your money.
 That said, even entering your seed into a software other than the official Iota wallet should not be handled lightly and can only be recommended as a last resort.
 For your own safety you should run this software only an an air-gapped computer.